syncfusion-content/blazor-docs/blazor/rating/selection.md

 # Selection in Blazor Rating Component

-All the items before the selected item is in selected state in a rating component.
+All the items up to and including the selected item are considered to be in the selected state.
+This allows you to provide a visual indication of the current rating value to the user.

-Below example demonstrates Selection of Rating.

 ```cshtml